It’s no secret. Americans have a lot of stuff.

 Storage Unit vs. Storage Shed Costs

 If you opt for a storage shed, you’ll have to pay for the construction of it, or the cost to purchase one and have it installed.
 To build a shed, you might spend between $800 and $4,000.
+A DIY garden shed kit may save you money, but it requires a good amount of labor and time on your part.

-The average cost to rent a storage unit is $87.89 a month.
+The average cost to rent a storage unit is around $90 a month.
 You could store your items in a storage unit for 9 months at an average cost of $820.26.
 Of course this price varies by the square foot size of your storage unit.
 Also, storage unit prices vary by location and availability, so it might pay off to comparison shop.

 “Storage units usually offer security via surveillance cameras, someone watching the surveillance, someone to check you into storage and a guard doing patrols,” says Lior Rachmany, CEO and founder of Dumbo Moving + Storage in New York City.
 “Self-storage units have locks also.”

-If you put a shed on your property, you’ll want to add a lock to it as well.
+If you put a backyard storage shed on your property, you’ll want to add a lock to it as well.
 You could also include the shed in your home security system for an extra layer of protection.

 Before renting a storage unit, ask to see the surveillance setup to make sure you are comfortable with the level of security available.
 If you prefer to keep items near you, install safety features in your backyard shed to reduce the risk of theft.